 Looking for the best headsets for PS5 or PS4 is a smart idea.
 Great games deserve great audio gear, and perhaps your current headset isn't up to your exacting standard.
 Our list consists of many class-leading options to pick your replacement headset from, whether you're looking for something with wires or without, and whatever your budget may be.
 And the good news is that while the console is still tricky to find in stock, you can at least take your pick of compatible headsets right now.

 A good new headset will enable you to immerse yourself in the audio of your games, particularly if you're playing on PS5 where you can take advantage of the console's 3D audio system.
+Read our PS5 review for the full details on this console's audio capabilities.
 Their included microphones are also hugely beneficial for multiplayer games, where communication with your teammates is the key to victory.

 Of course the PS4 and PS5 do more than just play games.
 With Spotify, Netflix and many other streaming apps available, a good headset will benefit your music-listening, TV show and movie-watching experiences too.